Manifold® Internet Map Server Example Sites

 - How to report driving directions.

-Query Builder (Requires MSXML4 or greater on client machine) - This IMS application allows users to construct their own spatial SQL queries and to execute them.
+This IMS application allows users to construct their own spatial SQL queries and to execute them.
 A sophisticated example of client-side scripting, this example illustrates:

 - How to design an ad-hoc query using client-side controls.